lawrennd/old_talks/_ml/includes/making-parameters-non-parametric.md

 will be reduced to capture only the variance of the residuals.
 But at this point we are left with a model that is dominated by is parametric part at the expense of its nonparametric part.
-If the parameters have become well determined then the uncertainty about future predictions will be reduced.
+If the parameters have become well determined, then the uncertainty about future predictions will be reduced.
 However, if we enter a novel domain (one where the provenance of the new data differs significantly from the original data we observed at training time (see e.g. @Quinonero:dataset09) then we will still make very confident extrapolations